forquare/hashbang0.com/content/post/2008-02-04-macbook-air-vs-eee-pc-vs-oqo.md

 Lets start with the OQO machine.
 It is an ultra portable piece of kit, with a width of 1.4cm, height of 0.8cm, a depth of 0.25cm and sports a 12.7cm screen (5 inches), it even weighs less than 500g!
 It is shipped to you with the Windows Vista operating system, for such a small device one would expect a cut down version, however, it runs the Ultimate version of Microsoft's latest OS![<img src="http://i9.photobucket.com/albums/a55/forquare/blog/VIA_OQO.jpg" width="177" height="132" />][3]
 The 5" screen runs at a native resolution of 800x400, but can run an external monitor (through it's HDMI port VIA an included VGA adaptor) up to 1200x720.
 The screen also acts as a touch screen (stylus included) and slips up to reveal a mini backlit keyboard.
 Speakers are built internally along with a small microphone, this should enable users to use the voice commands in Vista ([Dear aunt...][4]).
 Technical specs include a 1.5GHz or a 1.6GHz VIA Ultra Low Voltage C7M VX700 chipset, with 1GB RAM and a 60GB hard driver (64GB solid state hard drive optional), 1xUSB 2.0 and a 4500mAh battery.
-Networking includes Wireless, ethernet and bluetooth, with 3G capabilities on higher end models.
+Networking includes Wireless, Ethernet and Bluetooth, with 3G capabilities on higher end models.
 Prices range from £909 to £1,971.
 Portability: \*\*\*\*\*
 Computing power: \*\*\*